MrStickyPiston/MrStickyPiston/index.md

 ## About me

-hello, i am a programmer and a fanatic minecraft player.
+I am a programmer and like to build discord bots and make minecraft mods.

-i also like minecraft rendering.
+I also make minecraft renders like this one:

-here is one of my renders:

 <img src="https://raw.githubusercontent.com/MrStickyPiston/MrStickyPiston/gh-pages/images/zombiecreeperenderman.png" height="70%" width="70%" style="border-radius:20px">